 It's not always about the bloodiest battles.
-Sometimes it's about the importance of the battle
+Sometimes it's about the importance of the battle.

-Had the Normans lost this battle England and France's relationship would have been entirely different for centuries after.
+Had the Normans lost this battle, England and France's relationship would have been entirely different for centuries after.

 Six minutes to destroy the heart of the greatest fleet ever assembled...
-And shatter the dreams of worldwide empire associated with this fleet.
+And shatter the dreams of a worldwide empire associated with this fleet.